 The second phase of this project, we will seek to answer two questions:

-Two inventories of climate change and food systems initiatives are being developed as part of this project, which will be available to the public through two virtual mapping applications online.
+Building off of previous projects, two inventories of climate change and food systems initiatives are being developed, which will be available to the public through two virtual mapping applications online (see Healthy Living Inventory).
 These maps will help to mobilize stories and information and will be analyzed to identify gaps in programming/services as well as promising projects.
-The inventory and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to help inform future policy, funding areas and programs for climate change adaptation and food systems development in the North.
+The inventories and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to help inform future policy, funding areas and programs for climate change adaptation and food systems development in the North.

 We are partnering with the Government of Yukon's Department of Energy, Mines and Resources (Agriculture Branch) and Department of Environment (Climate Change Secretariat) on this project.
 A steering committee was also set up to guide the project from the outset.
 Members of the steering committee include our partners, our internal team at AICBR, two academic experts in nutrition and Indigenous food systems at McGill University, a climate change researcher at Yukon College, and the Yukon First Nations community liaison at the Council of Yukon First Nations.